whatvn/rbalancer/README.rst

 Example usage
 ============
-If you have a farm servers to serve static file, and you want to load balancing between them, ofcouse just once you have problem with LVS ldirector, (We used to have 3 LVS server to load balance our video streaming farm, when switching to rbalancer, we just need one 2 cores server with 200 MB ram usage)  rbalancer will be your right choice.
+If you have a farm servers to serve static file, and you want to load balancing between them, of course just once you have problem with LVS ldirector, (We used to have 3 LVS server to load balance our video streaming farm, when switching to rbalancer, we just need one 2 cores server with 200 MB ram usage)  rbalancer will be your right choice.

 Rbalancer server has original domain: img.org.domain.cdn.com, a img file on your site will have url img.org.domain.cdn.com/img/front_shadow.jpeg.